Planet

 License vs. Clearance: Key Differences

 The choice between a license and the clearance procedure determines the entire subsequent strategy of interaction with the regulator.
 It affects the collection of documents, legal argumentation, and, most importantly, the final result.
-To make the right decision, it is necessary to clearly understand their differences.
+To make the right decision, it is necessary to understand their differences clearly.

 CriterionOFAC LicenceOFAC Clearance